 If you’re in the market for a gluten-detecting device, you’ll want to read this article about the Allergy Amulet.
-I compare the Allergy Amulet to the Nima Sensor and ALLIS Sensor to help you decide which device is the best fit for you.
+I compare the Allergy Amulet to the Nima Sensor to help you decide which device is the best fit for you.
 This post contains affiliate links.
 Please see my disclosures.

 The Allergy Amulet is set to officially launch in early 2022, but the company has already caused quite a ruckus after raising nearly $5 million dollars in capital.
 It has also kicked its marketing machine into high gear.
 (Update: The gluten sensor won’t launch until sometimes in 2023.)

 This enables millions of people to overcome food fear and eat out with more confidence.
-(Please note the Allergy Amulet does not have a gluten-detecting capability yet, but the company says it will soon.)

 Users will find the Allergy Amulet comes in two parts, the USB-sized Amulet reader (a little black rectangle) and the sleek disposable test strips.